 Workload partitioning isolates user workloads from platform workloads using standard Kubernetes scheduling capabilities.

 The following is an overview of the configurations required for workload partitioning:

-Workload partitioning pins the OpenShift Container Platform infrastructure pods to a defined
+/etc/crio/crio.conf.d/01-workload-partitioning pins the OpenShift Container Platform infrastructure pods to a defined

-cpuset configuration must match.
+cpuset field must match.

-Workload partitioning introduces a new extended resource of
+Workload partitioning introduces an extended

-for each defined CPU pool, or workload-type.
-Kubelet advertises these new resources and CPU requests by pods allocated to the pool within the corresponding resource rather than the typical
+Kubelet advertises the resources and CPU requests by pods allocated to the pool within the corresponding resource.

 When workload partitioning is enabled, the